Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Relationships & References

-Metaobjects are created in Shopify Admin through a metaobject definition.
-Once defined, you can connect them to other parts of your store.
-For example:
+Metaobjects are defined in Shopify Admin and then connected through a metaobject definition.
+Once set up, they allow you to build structured relationships across your store.

-• A Collection can reference a Campaign Banner metaobject
+• A collection linked to a Campaign Banner

-• A Blog Post can reference an Author Profile metaobject
+• A blog post connected to an Author Profile

 Localized Fields in Metaobjects